MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessStaffMember.md

   - `[Role <String>]`: bookingStaffRole
   - `[TimeZone <String>]`: The time zone of the staff member.
 For a list of possible values, see dateTimeTimeZone.
   - `[UseBusinessHours <Boolean?>]`: True means the staff member's availability is as specified in the businessHours property of the business.
 False means the availability is determined by the staff member's workingHours property setting.
-  - `[WorkingHours <IMicrosoftGraphBookingWorkHours1[]>]`: The range of hours each day of the week that the staff member is available for booking.
+  - `[WorkingHours <IMicrosoftGraphBookingWorkHours[]>]`: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
     - `[Day <String>]`: dayOfWeek
-    - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
+    - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
       - `[End <String>]`: The time of the day when work stops.
 For example, 17:00:00.0000000.
       - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.

-INPUTOBJECT `<IBookingsIdentity>`: Identity Parameter
+`INPUTOBJECT <IBookingsIdentity>`: Identity Parameter
   - `[BookingAppointmentId <String>]`: The unique identifier of bookingAppointment
   - `[BookingBusinessId <String>]`: The unique identifier of bookingBusiness
   - `[BookingCurrencyId <String>]`: The unique identifier of bookingCurrency
   - `[BookingCustomQuestionId <String>]`: The unique identifier of bookingCustomQuestion
-  - `[BookingCustomerBaseId <String>]`: The unique identifier of bookingCustomerBase
   - `[BookingCustomerId <String>]`: The unique identifier of bookingCustomer
   - `[BookingServiceId <String>]`: The unique identifier of bookingService
-  - `[BookingStaffMemberBaseId <String>]`: The unique identifier of bookingStaffMemberBase
   - `[BookingStaffMemberId <String>]`: The unique identifier of bookingStaffMember
   - `[BusinessScenarioId <String>]`: The unique identifier of businessScenario
   - `[BusinessScenarioTaskId <String>]`: The unique identifier of businessScenarioTask
   - `[PlannerPlanConfigurationLocalizationId <String>]`: The unique identifier of plannerPlanConfigurationLocalization

-WORKINGHOURS <IMicrosoftGraphBookingWorkHours1\[]>: The range of hours each day of the week that the staff member is available for booking.
+`WORKINGHOURS <IMicrosoftGraphBookingWorkHours[]>`: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
   - `[Day <String>]`: dayOfWeek
-  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
+  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
     - `[End <String>]`: The time of the day when work stops.
 For example, 17:00:00.0000000.
     - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.

 ## RELATED LINKS